jedbrown/jedbrown.org/README.md

 It uses the `tag_cloud` variable for displaying tags in the sidebar.
 You can control the amount of tags shown with: `TAG_CLOUD_MAX_ITEMS`

 Categories are disabled by default because I don't use them myself.
 If you want to show them in the sidebar, uncomment the relevant section in `includes/sidebar.html`

+## MathJax

+MathJax is supported via the "latex" plugin from [pelican-plugins](https://github.com/getpelican/pelican-plugins).

-## Extras
+## Pygments

+Styles can be generated using

+    $ pygmentize -S YOURSTYLE -f html -a .highlight > static/css/pygments.YOURSTYLE.css

+and activated from `pelicanconf.py` by setting `PYGMENTS_STYLE = "YOURSTYLE"`.

 ### GitHub